-Dell VxRail Appliances are a hyperconverged infrastructure (HCI) solution that consolidates compute, storage, and network into a single, highly available, unified system.
-With careful planning, VxRail Appliances can be rapidly deployed into an existing data center environment, and the end-product is immediately available to deploy applications and services.
+Dell VxRail is a hyperconverged infrastructure (HCI) solution that consolidates compute, storage, and network into a single, highly available, unified system.
+With careful planning, VxRail can be rapidly deployed into an existing data center environment, and the end-product is immediately available to deploy applications and services.

-VxRail is an appliance that is based on a collection of nodes and switches that are integrated as a cluster under a single point of management.
-All physical compute, network, and storage resources in the appliance are managed as a single shared pool.
-They are allocated to applications and services according to customer-defined business and operational requirements.
+VxRail is based on a collection of nodes and switches that are integrated as a cluster under a single point of management.
+All physical compute, network, and storage resources in the VxRail are managed as a single shared pool.
+They are allocated to applications and services based on customer-defined business and operational requirements.

-VxRail has a simple, scale-out architecture, leveraging VMware vSphere and VMware vSAN to provide server virtualization and software-defined storage.
-VxRail Manager provides simplified deployment, upgrades, and maintenance.
+VxRail has a simple, scale-out architecture, using VMware vSphere and VMware vSAN to provide server virtualization and software-defined storage, with simplified deployment, upgrades, and maintenance through VxRail Manager.
 Fundamental to the VxRail clustered architecture is network connectivity.
-It is through the logical and physical networks that individual nodes act as a single system providing scalability, resiliency, and workload balance.
+Through the logical and physical networks, individual nodes act as a single system, providing scalability, resiliency, and workload balance.

 Licenses are required for VMware vSphere and VMware vSAN.
-You can purchase the vSphere licenses from Dell Technologies, VMware, or your preferred VMware reseller partner.
+The vSphere licenses can be purchased from Dell, VMware, or your preferred VMware reseller partner.

-The VxRail Appliances also include the following licenses for software that is available for download, installation, and configuration:
+The VxRail also includes the following licenses for software that can be downloaded, installed, and configured: